aduros/wasm4/site/docs/tutorials/snake/drawing-the-snake.md

 }
 ```

-This changes the color back and adds the darker green as it's outline.
+This changes the color back and adds the darker green as its outline.

 ![Snake with outline](images/draw-body-3.webp)